stargazer/django-icetea/README.md

 * ``200 OK``: Request was served successfully
 * ``400 Bad Request``: Validation error in request body.
-  The message in the
+  The response body can be:

+  * Dictionary: In the case
-  response body is either a dictionary or a list.
-It's a dictionary in the case that the Validation error is a generic string, or if the request referred to a single resource.
-It is a list, if the request was plural or bulk (in this case the framework tried to identify and isolate the invalid/erroneous data instances).
+    that the Validation error is a generic string, or if the request referred to a single resource.

+  * List: If the request was plural or bulk.
+In this case, every item of the list points out which entity of the request body(bulk POST), or which instances(plural PUT) could not validate.

 * ``403 Forbidden``: Server refuses to server the request, because the client is not authenticated
 * ``405 Method Not Allowed``: The request was performed on a resource that does not